stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

 }
 ```

-Let's take a look at what happend when executing the "Title Flowstep":
+Let's take a look at what happend when running the "Title Flowstep":
 ```python
 print(result["Title Flowstep"])
 ```